Axway/amplify-central/content/en/docs/manage_compliance/_index.md

 ### Security rulesets

-The system has a built-in `default-security-ruleset` which scans OpanAPI and AsyncAPI for security issues.
+The system has a built-in `default-security-ruleset` which scans OpenAPI and AsyncAPI for security issues.
 This ruleset is configured as follows.

 ```yaml
 rules: